The Basics of Audience Targeting

 No matter how close to perfection you got, your audience’s interests, inspiration, and pain points are subject to change.

 New technologies, the economy, politics… there are numerous factors out there influencing your audience 24/7.
-So you’re going to need to revisit this every once in a while.
+So you’re going to need to revisit this every once in a while and update your customer profile with data enrichment.

 Here are a few signs that it’s time to revisit your buyer personas: